– Press Kit/ PRESS Page –

 “Upbeat, articulate and with attitude to spare…” ~ Syfy.com, 2013

-You’ve found it: the certifiably OFFICIAL, the unabashedly ORIGINAL, and (all-caps) THE ONLY MovieCrypt.com (or #moviecryptdotcom for all you hashtag-happy youngsters who popped out holding a smart phone).
+You’ve found it: the certifiably official, the unabashedly original, and the only MovieCrypt.com (or #moviecryptdotcom for all you hashtag-happy youngsters who popped out holding a smart phone).

 Who the hell are we?
 Originally launched in October 1998 as “The Crypt of the Crystal Lich” on AOL Hometown (didn’t know there’d be an Age Test, didja?) our little site has been around in one form or another since back in the old days of “handles” when the Wide Webbed World (points for recognizing the 4E reference: “Ack-ack!”) was a shiny new mess and Windows ME (Millennium Edition) had not yet begun to suck.